 Common Name(s): Chinese mugwort

-Anticancer activity of flavones isolated from Chinese mugwort against several cancer cell lines has been documented in numerous in vitro and animal studies.
-However, clinical trials are lacking to support use in cancer treatment or prevention.
+Anticancer activity of flavones isolated from Chinese mugwort has been found against several cancer cell lines in numerous in vitro and animal studies.

 Information regarding safety and efficacy in pregnancy and lactation is lacking.